2ndQuadrant/pg_sysdatetime/README.md

 * From the Build menu, choose Rebuild Solution

-If you get an error about `libintl.h` being missing [then you've run into a packaging error in the 64-bit installer for PostgreSQL](http://blog.2ndquadrant.com/compiling-postgresql-extensions-visual-studio-windows/) and you will need to [copy `libintl.h` from here](https://gist.githubusercontent.com/ringerc/d57978ca0d3a3a13b5d7/raw/b7a695dcb451d2ac1dc4eecfbfa3198b8f29dff3/gistfile1.txt) into `include\libintl.h` in your PostgreSQL install then try the compile again.
+If you get an error about `libintl.h` beSing missing [then you've run into a packaging error in the 64-bit installer for PostgreSQL](http://blog.2ndquadrant.com/compiling-postgresql-extensions-visual-studio-windows/) and you will need to [copy `libintl.h` from here](https://gist.githubusercontent.com/ringerc/d57978ca0d3a3a13b5d7/raw/b7a695dcb451d2ac1dc4eecfbfa3198b8f29dff3/gistfile1.txt) into `include\libintl.h` in your PostgreSQL install then try the compile again.

 After the compile completes, copy `pg_sysdatetime--1.0.sql` and `pg_sysdatetime.control` to the `share\extension` directory of the PostgreSQL